Nsikan56/customer_churn_prediction/README.md

 ---

 ## 📌 Next Steps (Optional)
-- Deploy a Streamlit app to demo real-time churn prediction
 - Add grid search or Optuna for hyperparameter tuning
 - Compare SHAP with LIME for local explainability